W97M/Kukudro, W97M.Kukudro, Trojan-Dropper:W97M/Kukudro.A

-Kukudro is an macro trojan-dropper embedded in a Microsoft Word document.
+Trojan-Dropper:W97M/Kukudro is a trojan-dropper embedded in the macro code of a Microsoft Word document.

 The trojan-dropper is written in Visual Basic for Applications (VBA).

 When the infected Word document is opened, the macro code inside of it will be executed.
 It will decode a binary file from its code and drop it as 666inse_1.exe to the root of the C: drive.
-Then the macro will execute the dropped 666inse_1.exe file and end.
+The macro will then execute the dropped 666inse_1.exe file and end.

 The binary executable is a trojan-downloader called Small.DCU.

 In Office 2003 or later, the macro will only execute if macros have been enabled from Word's security settings.Otherwise, the trojan uses a vulnerability in MS Word 97, 2000 and XP; in this case, the macro will be able to execute even though macros are supposed to be disabled.

 More information on this vulnerability is available at: https://www.microsoft.com/technet/security/Bulletin/MS01-034.mspx.